matthiasn/octopress-blog/source/_posts/2014-11-07-Building-Systems-in-Clojure-4.markdown

 {% endcodeblock %}

 ## Performance of Redis
 Redis does a lot with very little CPU utilization.
 In a non-scientific test, I fired up 50 JVMs (on four machines) subscribing to the topic on which the TwitterClient publishes tweets with matched percolation queries.
-Then I changed the tracked term from the **[Twitter Streaming API]()** to **"love"**, which reliably maxes out the rate tweets permitted.
+Then I changed the tracked term from the **[Twitter Streaming API](https://dev.twitter.com/streaming/overview)** to **"love"**, which reliably maxes out the rate of tweets permitted.
 Typically, with this term I see around 60 to 70 tweets per second.
-With 50 connected processes, 3000 to 3500 tweets were delivered per second, yet the CPU utilization of Redis idled somewhere between 1.7% and 2.3%.
+With 50 connected processes, 3000 to 3500 tweets were delivered per second overall, yet the CPU utilization of Redis idled somewhere between 1.7% and 2.3%.

 ## Conclusion
 I'm glad I got around to the process separation last weekend.
 It was fun to do and gives me confidence to proceed with the design I have in mind.
+Very little had to change in order to break the application apart, thanks to **Component** and **core.async**.
 In one of my next articles, I will describe the **Docker** configuration for running a **TwitterClient** container, a couple of containers with the client-serving JVMs connecting over **Redis**, a container with **Redis** itself and another container with **nginx** for load-balancing, plus a few containers for running an **ElasticSearch** cluster.
 Subscribe to the <a href="http://eepurl.com/y0HWv" target="_blank"><strong>newsletter</strong></a> or **[follow me on Twitter](https://twitter.com/matthiasnehlsen)** if you want to be informed once the next article is out.

 Cheers and have a great weekend,
 Matthias